 Student organizations at Aquinas exist in order to enrich the academic experience.
 They must be in full accord with the mission of the College and the teachings of the Roman Catholic Church.
 Activities that are social in nature normally are initiated through the Student Activities Board.
 Speakers for student organizations must be pre-approved by the Director of Student Affairs.

 The following clubs and organizations are available to Aquinas students:

-- Association for Supervision and Curriculum Development (ASCD) Student Chapter (School of Education) - Delta Epsilon Sigma (Academic Honor Society) - Student Activities Board (SAB)
+- Delta Epsilon Sigma (Academic Honor Society) - Student Activities Board (SAB)

 GENERAL